The Lunar Nodes are the two points in the sky where the Moon’s orbit intersects the Ecliptic.

 With South Node in Leo, ego drives are very powerful, as the soul craves recognition and respect.
 Thus, at times you can be dominating, demanding, and willful.
 The North Node in Aquarius indicates that you find the respect and approval you want only when you work from a sense of equality with all creatures, inspiring rather than dominating.
 Because you, more than anyone, understand the value of appreciation, you are a natural-born appreciator of others and can motivate others to achieve their best, especially when you work together for a common cause.
 Being involved in groups and humanitarian causes is very good for you.

-The South Node in Virgo suggests innate practicality and sense of order, but also a sense of panic an anxiety when things do not go as planned.
+The South Node in Virgo suggests innate practicality and a sense of order.
+But there’s also a sense of panic and anxiety when (inevitably) everything does not go as planned.
 Therefore, you may burden yourself and others with rigid expectations of proper behavior or “perfect” situations.
-The North Node in Pisces represents this lifetime’s mission: let go of worry and work on developing a sense of the connectedness of everyone and everything.
-Your longing for order and perfection is satisfied only through the realization that everything is in divine order, even if our limited human minds perceive only chaos.
+When there’s so much to do and you can’t do it all, you may suffer with the feeling that you’ll never be enough.
+The North Node in Pisces represents this lifetime’s mission: let go of worry and accept your own human imperfection.
+Work on developing a sense of the connectedness of everyone and everything.
+Your longing for order and perfection is satisfied only through the realization that everything is in divine order.

 Nothing.
 The Nodes are nearly always retrograde.
-Neither is it significant if they are direct (not retrograde) in your chart— which only happens if you use the True Node.
+Neither is it significant if they are direct (not retrograde) in your chart— which can only happen if you use the True Node option.
 The change in direction is due to an insignificant “wobble” or vibration in the Node’s path.
-It’s not the same as the process by which the planets change direction.
+It’s not the same mechanism as a planet in retrograde.
 If you use the Mean Node measurement, which averages out the Node’s position over time, it is always retrograde.

 For further reading on the Moon’s Nodes, pick up Astrology for the Soul by Jan Spiller.
 This wonderful, eye-opening book has 40-50 pages on each sign/house placement.
-It is a simple but powerful book that will be of value whether or not you are interested in the more technical stuff in astrology.
+This accessible book will be of value whether or not you are interested in the more technical parts of astrology.